 What is Report and Support?

 Report and Support is an online tool for staff, students and visitors to report issues of harassment, bullying, sexual misconduct, hate crimes, and other problematic behaviours.
 Users can either report with their name and details to receive support from the University, or they can report anonymously.
+Report and Support is also home to content about the types of behaviours that are #NeverOK, the support that is available, and our policies and procedures.

 Who can make a report?